LP bounces YPP chairman, stops him from joining party over corrupt allegation

-Trouble for 'High Calibre' Defecting North Central Politician as Labour Party Rejects Him, Gives Reason
+Trouble for 'High Calibre' Defecting North Central Politician as Labour Party Rejects His Move to Join Them

 - The leadership of the Labour Party has rejected the move by Bishop Namo of the Young Progressives Party to join its fold